 As your business grows, so does your customer base.
 Eventually, it becomes more complicated to centralize and manage your relationships with both potential and existing customers.
 That’s why CRM solutions are essential to target different audiences as well as maintain meaningful relationships.

 Let’s have a look at an omnichannel retail example with excellent CRM systems, Orvis.
-This sporting goods brand understands its target audience and knows how to effectively communicate with them.
+This sporting goods brand understands its target audience and knows how to communicate effectively with them.
 The brand mainly sells sportswear, fly-fishing equipment, and pet supplies so their target audience would be customers who are age 50 and older.
 According to Orvis, their consumers are rapidly adopting modern e-commerce tools.

 For that reason, Orvis gives staff tablets that have CRM and e-commerce tools pre-installed.
 These tools allow them to order out-of-stock products and manage both online and offline purchases.
 They can also know whether customers are new or loyal ones from the moment they enter the store.
 Employees can then record their shopping habits and purchase history to deliver a more effective offer.
 Orvis also has its mobile app for shoppers to receive personalized suggestions based on their purchase history and favorite fishing locations.